iamthenoah/clipeasy/README.md

 ## Contributing

-Contributions to the Clipboard Library are welcome!
+Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## License